khairalanam/Money_Advisor/README.md

 * Budget Calculator
   * The purpose of this component is to calculate the monthly budget from the monthly income and monthly expenses.
-  * It allows you to calculate the budget divided between the number of months given by the user
+  * It allows you to calculate the budget divided between the number of months given by the user.
   * It also allows you to calculate the number of months it takes to satisfy the total budget if the monthly budget is not enough.

 ## Methods in each class